-- -- He or she was married to an individual who was serving in the Armed Forces and was on active duty. - -- He or she held a current license or registration in good standing in the trade or occupation for which he or she was seeking a temporary license, issued by an equivalent licensing department, board, or authority, as determined by LARA, in another U.S. state, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, another U.S. territory or protectorate, or a foreign country. - -- His or her spouse was assigned to a duty station in Michigan and he or she also was assigned to a duty station in Michigan under the spouse's permanent change of station orders.
+- -- He or she was married to an individual who was serving in the Armed Forces and was on active duty. - -- He or she held a current license or registration in good standing in that occupation issued by an equivalent licensing department, board, or authority, as determined by LARA, in another U.S. state, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, another U.S. territory or protectorate, or a foreign country. - -- His or her spouse was assigned to a duty station in Michigan and he or she also was assigned to a duty station in Michigan under the spouse's permanent change of station orders.

-A temporary license would be valid for six months and could be renewed for one additional sixmonth term if LARA determined the temporary licensee continued to meet the proposed Act's requirements and needed additional time to fulfill the requirements for initial licensure in Michigan.
+A temporary license would be valid for six months and could be renewed for one additional six-month term if LARA determined the temporary licensee continued to meet the proposed Act's requirements and needed additional time to fulfill the requirements for initial licensure in Michigan.